dn-m/MusicXML/README.md

 swift package generate-xcodeproj
 ```

+## More Resources

-See the [MusicXML Document Type Definition (DTD)](https://www.musicxml.com/for-developers/musicxml-dtd/) for more information about how musicXML is structured.
+See the [MusicXML XSD Schema Reference](http://usermanuals.musicxml.com/MusicXML/MusicXML.htm#MusicXMLReference.htm%3FTocPath%3DMusicXML%2520Reference%7C_____0) for more information about how musicXML is structured.